A generalisation of the signal-to-noise ratio using proper scoring rules: Abstract

 \section{Abstract}

 A generalised concept of the signal-to-noise ratio (or equivalently the ratio of predictable components, or $\RPC$) is provided, based on proper scoring rules.
 This definition is the natural generalisation of the classical $\RPC$, yet it allows one to define and analyse the signal-to-noise properties of any type of forecast that is amenable to scoring, thus drastically widening the applicability of these concepts.

-The methodology is illustrated for ensemble forecasts, scored using the continuous ranked probability score (CRPS), and for probability forecasts of a binary event, scored using the logarithmic score.
-Numerical examples are demonstrated using synthetic data with prescribed signal-to-noise ratios as well as seasonal ensemble hindcasts of the North Atlantic Oscillation (NAO) index.
+The methodology is illustrated through numerical examples of ensemble forecasts, scored using the continuous ranked probability score (CRPS), and of probability forecasts of a binary event, scored using the logarithmic score.
+Numerical examples are carried out using both synthetic data with prescribed signal-to-noise ratios as well as seasonal ensemble hindcasts of the North Atlantic Oscillation (NAO) index.
 The latter have previously been interpreted as having a signal-to-noise ``paradox'', or anomalous signal-to-noise ratio, using the RPC statistic.

 For the synthetic data, the $\RPC$ statistic as well as the scoring rule--based ones agree regarding which data sets exhibit anomalous signal-to-noise ratios, but exhibit different variance, indicating different statistical properties.
-For the NAO data, on the other hand, the results among the different statistics are more equivocal on whether the signal-to-noise ratio is anomalous.
+For the NAO data, on the other hand, the different statistics are more equivocal on whether the signal-to-noise ratio is anomalous.

 \textbf{Keywords} --- signal-to-noise ratio, signal-to-noise paradox, scoring rules, probabilistic forecasting